Mum, Dad, I Missed You Both Today

 Catering for your needs took over our lives.
 Shopping, running you to the hospital for appointments, and repairing all the things you so easily broke.
 Do you remember all the toilet seats we replaced, four in one year alone, and that was on top of you, Dad, knocking the radiator off the wall with your motorized wheelchair.
 We were also busy sorting out personal accidents like wet bedding and carpets.
 Fortunately they were only occasional occurrences.

-Meals-on-wheels was welcomed until you, Mum, wanted them liquidized like baby food.
+Meals-on-wheels were welcomed until you, Mum, wanted them liquidized like baby food.
 After a couple of weeks on this chosen version, you said you didn’t want them like this any more.
 Could you have the same ones dad was getting?
 Of course, you could.
 No, you’ve changed your mind again, liquidized was best, for a few weeks at least until you wanted proper food again.
 You also hated anything green in your food, but dad would wolf everything down without complaint.
 You both loved your cakes and puddings though.

 You only had me and my husband to rely on, and I depended on my husband too.
 I never learned to drive and so it was my wonderful husband, not me, who did the running around for you.
 I mainly just went with him.